Danny Ocean (singer): Career

 That same year, Ocean also featured on "Detente" from Colombian singer Mike Bahía's debut album Navegando.
 Additionally, he collaborated with Fuse ODG and Ed Sheeran on the song "Lazy Day".

 In 2020, Ocean released another single entitled "Que lo qué".
 He released the song "Cuando Amanezca" in collaboration with Justin Quiles, Feid and Nibal.
 Due to the COVID-19 pandemic, he recorded his video for "Báilame" from 54+1 at his home in Miami.
 In July 2020, Ocean co-wrote the song "Ay, DiOs Mío!" for Karol G. After these releases, Ocean became even more popular; him and his music.

+On July 18th, 2024, the artist released an EP called "venequia," featuring an acoustic version of "Me rehúso" and another version of "Dime tú" along with five new songs.
+The EP was meant to represent a symbol of hope and show the status of Venezuela right before the upcoming presidential elections.

+On December 4th, 2025, Ocean was announced to perform at the 2025 Nobel Peace Prize award ceremony on the 10 December.
+This comes right after María Corina Machado, a Venezuelan opposition leader, was named the 2025 Nobel Peace Prize recipient.
+According to a press statement, “The ceremony will bring them together as representatives of a generation of Venezuelans who promote a message of resilience, unity, and hope."
+Danny Ocean performed a composition of "Alma llanera", considered popularly as the second anthem of Venezuela, and Venezuela, which has become a Venezuelan diaspora song.